OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/10-logging-monitoring.md

 Logging is recording security information during the runtime operation of an application.
 Monitoring is the live review of application and security logs using various forms of automation.

-Refer to proactive control '[C9: HImplement Security Logging and Monitoring][control9]' for more context from the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C9: Implement Security Logging and Monitoring][control9]' for more context from the 'OWASP Top 10 Proactive Controls' project.

 #### Security logging